py-pdf/fpdf2/docs/TextRegion.md

 * You can use the region instance as a context manager for filling, but you don't have to
   * When used as a context manager, you can change all text styling parameters within that context, and they will be used by the added text, but won't leak to the surroundings
   * For adding text with the already existing settings, just use the region instance as is.
 * Within a region, paragraphs can be inserted.
 The primary purpose of a paragraph is to apply a different horizontal alignment than the surrounding text.
-(Other features like top/bottom spacing or first-line indent may be added later.)
 * Once all the desired text is collected to fill a shape or a set of columns, you can call its `.render()` method to actually do so.